-Consumer awareness of money transfer and payments services is the highest across all categories.
-In India and Russia, almost 99.5% of the consumers are aware of the money transfer and payment services.
+Consumer awareness of money transfer and payment services is the highest across all categories.
+In India and Russia, almost 99.5% of consumers are aware of money transfer and payment services.
 Globally, 89% of customers are aware of in-store mobile payment platforms and 82% are aware of peer-to-peer payment systems.
-The integration of FinTech payments with on- and offline retail presents consumers with a wide range of options on check out.
+The integration of FinTech payments with on- and offline retail presents consumers with a wide range of options on checkout.

 Types of FinTech Users

 FinTech users can be divided into 4 major categories: B2B for banks, business clients of banks, B2C for small businesses, and consumers.
 Dominant trends like mobile banking, data analytics, increase in information, and decentralization of access to financial services will enable more opportunities for these categories to interact more.